 - Trip hazards: Regularly inspect pallet racking areas and keep an eye out for trip hazards, such as pieces of broken wooden pallet pieces, pallet strapping, cardboard, shrink wrapping, paper, etc; pick up and discard trip hazards

 - Only certified forklift operators should operate forklifts

 - Stay alert when working in pallet racking areas where forklifts and/or pallet trucks are in operation

 - Stay away from areas where forklifts are in frequent use

-- Regularly inspect for damaged pallet racking components; immediately report any damages and do not attempt to fix yourself, unless you are trained to do so
+- Regularly inspect for damaged racking.
+Immediately report any damages and do not attempt to fix yourself if you aren’t trained

 - Regularly inspect pallet racking for falling object hazards; report immediately

 - Do not stand on or climb pallet racking shelves